thunderbird89/esf/stories/story-knock-knock.md

 The math was brutal.
 But they'd known that from the beginning.

 > "All stations stand by," she said.
 "Weapons free on emergence.
 Primary targets are the Ryzak battleships.
-Don't waste shots on the small craft—let our fighters handle them.
+Don't waste shots on the small craft - let our fighters handle them.
 Capital ships focus on capital ships."

 The countdown continued.